 - Finances: After having spent the last year working on our own house (an investment of both time and money) my husband is back to his regular job.
 While still a lot remains to be done and he won't be working full-time, this does make me no longer the sole earner and allows me to cut back on work-for-hire freelancing.
 No further construction material costs need to be footed, and with that off our backs, we can keep to our usual frugal lifestyle.
 Less income needed - the perfect time to cut back and use that free time to try new things!

 - Flexibility: That house mentioned above?
 We'll be selling it and the one-room we're living in currently sometime over the next couple of months.
 With all the insecurity of moving at an unknown point in time to a yet unknown location (Korea is a mighty confusing and ever-changing beast when it comes to apartment hunting), I can't accept any long-term projects.
 Not knowing when I'll need to focus on packing boxes and settle in a new place, not knowing when I'll have an actual space to work and all my equipment up and running, my usual routine of working freelance would be difficult to keep - and I'd never want to compromise client deadlines.
-Instead, for at least the next two months, I want to focus on smaller commissions and building my blog and online presence in general, so that I can stay flexible in my schedule.
+Instead, I want to focus on smaller commissions and building my blog and online presence in general, so that I can stay flexible.

-- Security: With all that on the horizon, our loans will be paid back soon, too, which would make our monthly expenses a lot more manageable and require less income each month compared to the last three years.
-Everything would be more stable and less pressuring.
+- Security: With all those changes on the horizon, the coming year will still be more secure and financially stable than the previous two or three.
+That's a lot less pressure for me to earn a full-time income as an illustrator.
 I'd be able to allow myself to take a few days off each month to focus on my own projects instead of client work, and pursue my passions - writing, drawing, sketching, blogging, photography... so I'm building towards a future of more personal projects I'd want to present online.

 I also really want the time to go out and explore this country I've moved to, study Korean without feeling bad whenever I neglect work and And draw comics.
 And just sketch.
 All the things!